getodk/docs/odk1-src/collect-offline-maps.rst

 Offline maps quick start
 -------------------------
 #. :ref:`Get or create your MBTiles file <getting-map-tiles>` with `TileMill <https://tilemill-project.github.io/tilemill/>`_ or other software.
 #. :ref:`Transfer tiles to devices <transferring-offline-tiles>`.
-The MBTiles file must be placed on your device in the :file:`/sdcard/odk/layers` folder, and the filename must end in `.mbtiles`.
+The MBTiles file must be placed on your device in the :file:`layers` subdirectory of :ref:`your Collect directory <collect-directory>`, and the filename must end in `.mbtiles`.
 #.
 Select your offline layer in the :ref:`reference layer settings <reference-layer-settings>`.
 #.
 Open a :ref:`geopoint <geopoint-maps>`, :ref:`geotrace <geotrace-widget>`, or :ref:`geoshape <geoshape-widget>` question.
 #.
 While viewing the map, you can also select the offline layer using the button that looks like a stack of layers.